agral/Scripts/README.txt

 Scripts repository

 Contains tools for everyday use in a Linux environment.
-Created by szczerbiakadam@gmail.com and distributed under the MIT license (please see the LICENSE.txt file for details)
+Created by Adam Graliński.
+Distributed under MIT license (please see the LICENSE.txt file for details)